-Gary will often ask a version of the same question many times.
-Sometimes this is because he has not understood the claimant’s answer or because he wants to know more.
-But sometimes it is to see whether the claimant’s answer will change.
-If a claimant answers the first time with an example, and they answer the second time with a different example, Gary may think that their story has changed.
+Gary will often ask the same question many times, in different ways.
+Sometimes this is because he has not understood the claimant’s answer.
+Sometimes it is because he wants to know more.
+But sometimes Gary does this to see if the claimant’s answer will change.
+When a claimant’s story is inconsistent, Gary gets suspicious.

-Claimants have avoided this kind of confusion by making clear to Gary when an answer that they are giving is just an example, or when it only tells part of the story.
+Claimants have avoided this problem by making clear to Gary that they are just giving an example, or that their answer only tells part of the story.

 Kamala had several reasons for not going to the police after she was assaulted.
-When Gary first asked her to explain her decision, she mentioned one of these reasons.
-When he asked her again, she mentioned another reason.
-Gary might have been less suspicious if, rather than saying “Because I did not want my family and friends to know,” Kamala had said “One reason was because I did not want my family and friends to know,” or “One of my big concerns was that-” or “For one thing, I was worried about-”.
+When Gary first asked her why, she gave two reasons.
+When he asked her again on the second day, she added another reason.
+Gary may have been less suspicious if Kamala explained on the first day that she had many reasons.
+Instead of saying “Because I did not want my family and friends to know,” Kamala could have said, “One reason was because I did not want my family and friends to know.”
+She could have used words like: “One of my big concerns was…” or “For one thing, I was worried about…”